What is SMI?

 Are there any costs?

 You won’t have to pay any fees to set up the loan, but you will have to pay interest on what you borrow.
-The interest will be set at quite a low rate, currently 1.7%, but this could add up to quite a bit over a number of years.
+The interest will be set at quite a low rate, currently 1.3%, but the rate changes and the amount you owe could add up to quite a bit over a number of years.